jessicachitas/arkmq-org.github.io/content/en/docs/help/operator.md

 toc: true
 ---

-## Overview of the ArtemisCloud Operator Custom Resource Definitions
+## Overview of the ArkMQ Operator Custom Resource Definitions

 In general, a Custom Resource Definition (CRD) is a schema of configuration items that you can modify for a custom Kubernetes object deployed with an Operator.
 By creating a corresponding Custom Resource (CR) instance, you can specify values for